-Senator Royal Copeland, MD prior to his tenure as a U.S. Senator in 1922, served as President of the New York Board of Health.
-He became popular with New Yorkers while his training as a homeopathic physician to protect them from the greatest epidemic to ever hit Mankind.
+Senator Royal Copeland, MD chief sponsor of the FDA’s Federal Drug and Cosmeitc’s Act, prior to his tenure as a U.S. Senator in 1922, served as President of the New York Board of Health.
+He became popular with New Yorkers while training as a homeopathic physician to protect them from the greatest epidemic to ever hit Mankind.

-Now, as you may note, all of tghese savants have been male with the exception of the woman who bears the word as her surname, which makes me susicpicious, and who to date has not yet, apparently, admitted to having a come to Hahnemann moment.
+Now, as you may note, all of these savants have been male with the exception of the woman who bears the word as her surname, which makes me susicpicious, and who to date has not yet, apparently, admitted to having a Come to Hahnemann moment.
 Too bad, as we have seen those who pursue approbation before the fact shy away from homeopathy.

-A jack of diamonds, skinned with hides from writhing creatures, Dr. Ebenezer Foster Eddy was immaculately dressed, his magnificent fur-lined coat, fur cap, and the stunningly diamond stickpin spangling from his shirtfront, gifts to “Bennie” from Mother Eddy, the climax of his couture.
+A jack of diamonds, skinned with hides from writhing creatures, Dr. Ebenezer Foster Eddy was immaculately dressed with his magnificent fur-lined coat, fur cap.
+These gifts to “Bennie” were from Mother Eddy.
+A stunning diamond stickpin spangling from his shirt front was the climax of his couture.

-No ordinary musician, he would play, sit for hours on the massive pipe organ in the austere Cathedral inspired by homeopathy and play for Mother, sitting alone midst the Greek revival architecture the cononical hymns to which she had appended poetic lyrics,
+No ordinary musician, he would play, sit for hours on the massive pipe organ in the austere cathedral inspired by homeopathy and play for Mother, the woman sitting alone midst the Greek revival architecture, playhing canonical hymns to which she had appended poetic lyrics,

 “Shepherd, show me how to go O’er the hillside steep, How to gather, how to sow, How to feed Thy sheep.
 I will listen for Thy voice, Lest my footsteps stray; I will follow and rejoice, All the rugged way.